kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2019-11-18-how-google-maps-makes-money.md

 >
 >--from Uber's [IPO prospectus](https://www.sec.gov/Archives/edgar/data/1543151/000119312519144716/d647752d424b4.htm){:target="_blank"}.

 It is important to note that **Alphabet, Google's parent company, has a small equity share both in Lyft (4.4%) and Uber (4.2%).** Both of these companies, together with other mobility service providers, have a **deeper partnership with Google because their service is integrated directly in Google Maps.**  As you can see in the example below, You can see the availability of different taxi services in your location, and there are direct links to Lyft and Uber apps from within Google Maps.

+Uber and Lyft are not the only partners (Uber was the first one since 2014).
+Other partners that are integrated in Google Maps are for example:
+- 99Taxis (Brazil)
+- Ola Cabs (India)
+- Hailo (U.K+Spain)
+- mytaxi(Germany+Spain)
+- Gett(UK)

 ## 💵 How Much Money Google Maps Makes from Maps API and Partnerships